Cornwall & IoS SENDiASS (Special Educational Needs & Disability Information, Advice & Support Service)

 We work closely with parents, schools, the Education, Health and Social Care Directorate within Cornwall Council and others to achieve the best outcomes for you and your child.

-Cornwall Council fund Disability Cornwall to run SENDIASS in Cornwall.
+Cornwall Council fund CSW Group to host SENDIASS in Cornwall.

 Who to contact